How To Treat A Motorcycle Exhaust Burn With Basic First Aid

 Riding a machine powered by controlled explosions, your exhaust will get hot.
-When you go camping you will most likely build a fire, which gets hot.
-Cooking over that fire, your pots and pans will get HOT!.
+When you go camping, you will most likely build a fire, which gets hot.
+When cooking over that fire, your pots and pans will get HOT!.
 Humanity has used fire to advance civilization over thousands of years, and fire can’t tell the difference between you and a hot dog.
 So always be mindful of where the hot is so you can avoid it.

 First-degree burns damage the first layer of skin.
 One of the more common forms of a first-degree burn is the common sunburn.

 Common symptoms associated with first-degree burns are a reddening of the affected area, mild swelling, and mild pain.
-With 1st degree burns, the typical recovery time for a standard first-degree exhaust burn is 2-3 days.
+The typical recovery time for a standard first-degree exhaust burn is 2-3 days.

 Second-degree burns damage both the first and second layers of skin.
-These burns are most commonly caused by exposed skin contacting your motorcycle exhaust pipe, and by exposure to open flames or scalding.
+These burns are most commonly caused by exposed skin making contact with your motorcycle exhaust pipe, and by exposure to open flames or scalding liquid, like the coolant in your radiator.

 Symptoms associated with second-degree burns are the same symptoms associated with first-degree burns, but with more severe pain and possible blisters.
 The typical recovery time for a standard second-degree exhaust burn is 2-3 weeks.